tshepang/blog/content/Hancock (2008).md

 -   underdeveloped explanation of super-ability
 -   annoying plot-holes

-It feels like someone came up with a good story and didn\'t know where to run with it, and in those moments of panic, hashed up something that will disappoint any viewer.
+It feels like someone came up with a good story and didn't know where to run with it, and in those moments of panic, hashed up something that will disappoint any viewer.

 Luckily all casting is spot-on.
-Check\...
+Check...

 -   the 1st corporate meeting
 -   the PR guy and his wife